 Brazil's Petrobras starts sale of stake in UEG Araucaria

-July 12 (Reuters) - Brazilian state-run oil company Petrobras PETR4.SA said on Tuesday it started the non-binding phase of the sale of its 18.8% stake in UEG Araucaria SA, a joint venture with Grupo Copel which owns a natural gas power plant in the southern state Parana.
+July 12 (Reuters) - Brazilian state-run oil company Petrobras PETR4.SA on Tuesday started the non-binding phase of the sale of its 18.8% stake in electricity distributor UEG Araucaria SA, it said in a securities filing.

+UEG Araucaria, a joint venture between Petrobras and Grupo Copel CPLE6.SA, owns a natural gas power plant in Brazil's southern Parana state and has installed capacity of 484 Megawatts, according to Petrobras.

+The sale is part of Petrobras' ongoing divestiture process as it focuses on more profitable assets.

 ((Peter.Siqueira@thomsonreuters.com; +55 11 56447727;))